 7. Gus's Fried Chicken

-Gus's prides itself on only using fresh (not frozen), hormone-free chicken, and I believe you can taste the difference.
-Some friends and I discovered dinner at Gus's in downtown Memphis on a Saturday night requires patience.
-Six of us waited to be seated outside the one-room restaurant for about 45 minutes.
-Once inside, the service was super friendly, and our waitress even complimented us on being her favorite table of the night.
+Gus's prides itself on using only fresh (not frozen) hormone-free chicken, and I believe you can taste the difference.
+Some friends and I discovered that dinner at Gus's in downtown Memphis on a Saturday night requires patience.

-I ordered the two-piece white meat snack, which came with a breast and a wing.
-I didn't notice the same spicy kick I remembered from the Austin experience, but I enjoyed it.
-One of my friends, Alex, saw that Champagne was available and ordered a bottle of Veuve Clicquot for us to make a toast with our chicken dinner.
+I ordered the two-piece white meat snack, which included a breast and a wing.
+Although I didn't notice the same spicy kick I remembered from the Austin experience, I enjoyed it.

-Given my limited time trying Memphis restaurants while in town for a conference, I came away with a taste of what's on offer.
-The best Memphis restaurants include award-winning barbecue spots, world-famous fried chicken, soul food, and French food.
 There are undoubtedly more great places to discover in Memphis than the spots I tried, so this is not meant to be a "best of" list.
-I hope to have conveyed at least seven excellent Memphis restaurants to consider if you visit the Home of the Blues.
+I hope I've shared at least seven excellent Memphis restaurants to consider if you visit the Home of the Blues.